SKLINET/strapi-plugin-tinymce/README.md

 ```

 You will also have to update strapi::security middleware in your middlewares.js file in config folder.
-If you didn't update this file yet, then replace "strapi::security" with following code
+If you didn't update this file yet, then replace "strapi::security" with following code (object)
 ```js
 //middlewares.js